Thursday, September 19, 2024

 [1] Heidegger’s approach to authenticity emphasizes personal responsibility and ethical commitment, yet his failure to publicly acknowledge or take responsibility or account in any way for his involvement with the Nazi regime reveals a damning contradiction between his philosophical speculations and metaphysical negations proposed as absolutes and his actions.
 Of course, I'm not the only one to say this, but I add my voice in solidarity with revulsion: He definitively did not live authentically according to his own principles of accountability, and his silence was a way of avoiding responsibility—thus exposing a paradox between his life and his teachings on authenticity.
 In this sense, the paradox may be entertained only by cordoning off the intellect from soul’s lived experience, for when they are harmonized, the paradox cannot be sustained in any way to assert an existential, cataphatic truth.
 In paradox a system reveals its fall and failure and may only become apophatically cautionary.
 Any program of 'Do as I say, not as I do' holds forth no "existential" promise or guidance.

-"The "they" always "were" and yet it can be said that "nobody" was.
-In the everydayness of existence, most of it is explained by that of which we must say that "nobody was."
+"The 'they' always 'were' and yet it can be said that 'nobody' was.
+In the everydayness of existence, most of it is explained by that of which we must say that 'nobody was.'
 Everyone is the other and no one is himself."

 --Martin Heidegger, Being and Time, 1927